nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 ### GP Connect FHIR&reg; model ###
 To support this, GP Connect has developed a FHIR model that identifies all the GP Connect FHIR profiles and how they are related together to store the patient record.

-The model currently covers Consultations, Problems, Medications and Medical Devices, Allergies, Immunisations and Uncategorised Data.
+The model currently covers Consultations, Problems, Medications and Medical Devices, Allergies, Immunisations, Uncategorised Data, Referrals, Investigations and Documents.
 Other clinical areas will be added as they are developed.

 <a href="images/access_structured/GP_Connect_FHIR_Model.png"><img src="images/access_structured/GP_Connect_FHIR_Model.png" alt="GP Connect FHIR Model" style="max-width:100%;max-height:100%;"></a>